SteamInputWiki/SteamInputWiki/chapter-2/bs1_directional_pad_input_style.md

 ### Modeshifting

-Available to all input devices

 this allows you to set a button to modeshift the input device into an enitrely different input style.
 Modeshfting is covered in more detail in chapter 4.

 ### Haptics Intensity

-Available for all input devices, but only works with the Steam Controller's haptics
+Only works with the Steam Controller's haptics

 The haptic actuators in the controller pulse whenever the input gets activated or de-activated.
 This setting determines the strength of that pulse.
 Off, low,